Eeacks-cc/VRChat_Hidden_Stuff/VRCCustomAction/README.md

 }
 ```

-but how it implemented? no clue for right now, but surely i took a look to game binary, the function 'Execute' in current game binary version is just empty function with Debug.Log(parameter).
+but how it implemented?

+no clue for right now, but surely i took a look to game binary,

+the function 'Execute' in current game binary version is just empty function with Debug.Log(parameter).

 so i guess... this function is risky? that they only build code implemention during vket actvity? still a mistery. but i will update here once next time vrchat has any activity.

+Note: this shit is 30k$ sdk for 1 year(imagine you sell url opener for 30k$)